UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 #### Configuring R

-[<ins>**We previously covered this in our documentation.**</ins>](https://hyak.uw.edu/docs/tools/r#user-environment) Edit or create a config file called `.Renviron` in your home directory.
+[**We previously covered this in our documentation.**](https://hyak.uw.edu/docs/tools/r#user-environment) Edit or create a config file called `.Renviron` in your home directory.
 Use `nano` or `vim` to designate the location of your R package libraries.
 The contents of the file should be something like the following example.

 ```js title="~/.Renviron"
 R_LIBS="/gscratch/scrubbed/UWNetID/R/"